plurby/SignalWire/README.md

 # SignalWire #

-SignalWire is an experimental Server<->Client plumbing project, that magically wires up your HTML5 front end and to your data store.
+SignalWire is an experimental Server<->Client plumbing project, that magically wires up your HTML5 front end and your data store.
 SignalWire uses SignalR and Roslyn libraries to implement features like

 * Exposing collections in your Back end directly over the wire
-* Enable using C# in your HTML applications.
+* Use C# in your HTML applications.

 As of now, support is available for EntityFramework and MongoDb as the back end.
 Also, it provides